RuochengHan/Networks/OracleCloud_FRP/manual.md

 Use "Let's Encrypt" https://letsencrypt.org/getting-started/ for the HTTPS forwarding.
 Nginx is used to forward HTTP to HTTPS

+1. nginx
+if success, you will see: "Welcome to tengine!
+If you see this page, the tengine web server is successfully installed and working.
+Further configuration is required." in your domain (close frps).

+For online documentation and support please refer to tengine.taobao.org.

+Thank you for using tengine."

 Renew certificate (note that 5 failures per hour):
 ```bash
 # (server) acme.sh --renew -d www.example.com --force